“Girls To the Front!”: A Riot Grrrl Retrospective

 – Heavens to Betsy, “Terrorist” ‘Rebel Girl’ off Bikini Kill’s 1993 album Pussy Whipped is often defined as the quintessential Riot Grrrl anthem.
 Produced and backed by Joan Jett on vocals and guitar, ‘Rebel Girl’ is a declaration of admiration for a woman who rebels against conformity and heteronormativity.

 In singing about her platonic and sexual love for the fabled rebel girl, Hanna promotes female friendship and unity amongst women to fight back against men.
 Forming a female collective, taking a stand against the patriarchy, and rising above the expectations of men are pertinent themes throughout all Riot Grrrl music.
-‘Girls to the front’ became the Riot Grrrl slogan, shouted by Hanna and other riot grrrls at their shows to push men toward the back so women could enjoy the music.
+At shows, Hanna and other riot grrrls began shouting ‘girls to the front’ between songs to push men toward the back so that women could enjoy the music.
+These performances finally provided a space for women in punk and gave women a platform to express themselves unabashedly.

 Despite the Riot Grrrl movement’s attempts to make punk more inclusive, punk music was still an overwhelmingly white subculture.
-Nearly all Riot Grrrl bands of the early 90s were formed by white women who failed to consider intersectionality in their music and protests.
+Nearly all Riot Grrrl bands of the early 1990s were formed by white women who failed to consider intersectionality in their music and protests.
 Some names often associated with the movement, such as Courtney Love of Hole, were outwardly racist, yelling racial slurs and berating fans of color at their shows.
-Even Kathleen Hanna, the famed figurehead of Riot Grrrl, participated in the Michigan Womyn’s Musical Festival, a festival created by and for women that was later outed for excluding transgender individuals.
+Even Kathleen Hanna, the famed figurehead of Riot Grrrl, participated in the Michigan Womyn’s Music Festival, an event created by and for women that was later outed for excluding transgender individuals.

 It seemed that Riot Grrrl was ending as quickly as it began.
 By the mid-to-late-1990s, several Riot Grrrl bands were rife with tension.
 Heavens to Betsy and Huggy Bear split in 1994, Excuse 17 in 1995, and Bikini Kill in 1997 (though it is worth noting that Excuse 17/Heavens to Betsy later became Sleater-Kinney, and Bikini Kill became Le Tigre).
 The subgenre’s rhetoric had been co-opted by the mainstream, the aesthetic commercialized, and what once was an underground feminist anarchist movement was now a capitalist shell of its former self.

 However, not all Riot Grrrl is dead.
-Like all music genres, modern Riot Grrrl and feminist punk have taken new forms while still channelling the message of their creators.
+Like all music genres, modern Riot Grrrl and feminist punk have taken on new forms while still channeling the messages of their origins.
 Many Riot Grrrl and Riot Grrrl-adjacent bands today emphasize intersectional feminism and queer identity.
 Examples of such bands include Destroy Boys, Mannequin Pussy, Cat Crash, Mommy Long Legs, Die Spitz, and Cheap Perfume.
-Some original riot grrrls like Sleater-Kinney and Kathleen Hanna are still active, apologizing for their past ignorance and embracing transgender inclusivity, antiracism, and modern feminism.
+Some original riot grrrls like Sleater-Kinney and Kathleen Hanna are still active today, since apologizing for their past ignorance and embracing transgender inclusivity, antiracism, and modern feminism.

 In an age of political unrest and a global rise in fascism, protest in art is needed now more than ever.
-While early riot grrrls struggled to make punk spaces inclusive for all, modern riot grrrls continue to push the boundaries of music, advocating for unity amongst women and genderqueer individuals, and fighting against anti-abortion, femicide, rape, and oppression.
-Despite its struggles and its evolutions, Riot Grrrl is not lost, and will continue to live on as long as there is a voice willing to shout.
+While early riot grrrls laid the foundations of inclusivity for some women, they struggled to make punk inclusive for all.
+Modern riot grrrls continue to push the boundaries of music, advocating for unity amongst all women and genderqueer individuals, and fighting against anti-abortion, femicide, rape, and oppression.
+Despite its complicated history and many evolutions, Riot Grrrl is not lost, and will continue to live on as long as there are voices willing to shout for it.